runemadsen/gerstner.js/README.md

 Gerstner.Font
 -------------

-The `Font` class can be used to generate SVG web fonts via JS.
-You use it with a `Gerstner.Styler` object to generate a `font-face` rule with a base64 encoded SVG string that can be used throughput the css.
-Because these fonts are dynamically created, you can change the font over time to animate it, while still being "real" text that you can copy/paste.
+The `Gerstner.Font` class can be used to generate SVG web fonts via JS.
+It can generate a base64 encoded SVG string that can be used with a `Gerstner.Styler` object to generate a valid `font-face` rule.
+Because these fonts are created dynamically, you can change change and rerender them over time, while still preserving copy/paste functionality.

-The `Font` object takes a name of the new font and a number of settings that will be added to the `font-face` SVG tag.
-Here's a bare minimum.
+First, you have to create a `Gerstner.Font` object.
+The constructor takes a name of the new font and an object of attributes that will be added to the `font-face` SVG tag.
+Here's a simple example.

 ```js
 var f = new Gerstner.Font("myfont", {